codefuse-ai/CodeFuse-Query/doc/user_case.en.md

 - Analyze the affected objects based on the code changes (file + line number): methods, entry points (http entry, hsf entry), call routes (all call routes from entry to changed method), database operations (table, operation type)
 - Combined with the online dynamic call route (method route), CodeFuse-Query static analysis call route impact surface precise analysis capability, improve the effectiveness and preparation rate of change analysis impact surface

-Up to now, Youku has integrated all core applications through CodeFuse-Query, collected static analysis data, and built a complete server-side code knowledge base and traffic knowledge base.
+Up to now, Youku has integrated all core applications through CodeFuse-Query and has built a comprehensive server-side code knowledge base and network traffic knowledge base based on static analysis.